Navigating Employee Resignation with Extra Pay: How to Communicate and Handle Deductions?

 P.K.Mishra

-There is nothing to worry.
-It depends on how you convince the employee and take resignation from him on his own, paying compensation.
-Saying one month's salary is an ideal solution if you feel that you need to compensate him in some way.
-However, sometimes if you pay for one month, he may ask for two months.
-So, don't tell him in advance; just disclose your decision at the time of his relieving.
-This is because if you have not mentioned it in your offer/appointment letter, then he can't claim it.
+There is nothing to worry about.
+It depends on how you convince the employee to resign on their own, while offering compensation.
+Offering one month's salary is an ideal solution if you feel the need to compensate them in some way.
+However, sometimes if you offer one month, they may ask for two months.
+So, don't disclose this in advance; just reveal your decision at the time of their relieving.
+This is because if you have not mentioned it in their offer/appointment letter, they cannot claim it.
 You will show this amount as part of the salary for a particular month so that it will attract PF & ESI.
 If you mention it as another payment, then it will not.

 PK MiSHRA